krishnr/JavaScript-cheat-sheet/JS-cheat-sheet.md

     // this code will be called in 5 seconds' time
 }, 5000);
 ```
-This has led to a common pattern of "immediately-executing anonymous functions", which prevent temporary variables from leaking into the global scope.
+This has led to a common pattern of __"immediately-executing anonymous functions"__, which prevent temporary variables from leaking into the global scope.
 The function expression is wrapped in parenthesis and then is invoked using `()`
 ``` javascript
 (function(){
     var temporary = 5;